 - educational qualifications.

-Keep originals with you and be sure to leave copies with a friend or family member in Australia in case you misplace them overseas.
-You should also ensure that you have the necessary work visas or permits before you depart Australia.
+Keep originals with you and leave copies with a friend or family member in Australia in case you misplace them overseas.
+Ensure that you have the necessary work visas or permits before you depart Australia.
 Immigration authorities may refuse entry if they assess that documents you carry indicate you may violate local visa conditions.
-If in doubt, check with the foreign mission of the country you're planning to work in prior to your departure.
+If in doubt, check with the embassy, high commission or consulate of the country you're planning to work in prior to your departure.

 Some countries may require your original documents to be translated and/or authenticated.
-Information on legalisation services is available on our legalising documents page.
 Confirm any requirements for your documents before you leave Australia.
 Some legalisation services can only be performed in Australia.
+More information: Legalising documents.

 International Driving Permit

 When living or working in a foreign country, you may be required by law to obtain an International Driving Permit (IDP).
 An IDP is proof that you hold a valid driver's licence in your home country and must be carried with a valid Australian driver's licence.
 In Australia, IDPs are issued by state and territory IDP authorities.
-Contact details are available on our road travel page .
 If you're residing overseas for an extended period, check with local authorities on requirements for obtaining a locally issued licence.
+More information: Road safety and driving.

-If you live overseas permanently, you won't be able to continue to receive your Australian social security payment, except for certain pensions or certain payments from Centrelink in countries with which Australia has an agreement.
-For more information visit the Department of Human Services website.
+If you live overseas permanently, you won't be able to receive your Australian social security payment, except for certain payments from Centrelink in countries with which Australia has an agreement.
+More information: Department of Human Services.

 Repayment of study and training support loans